We explore themes of social justice with our 2017-18 Season. Through an agreement with

 Antigone by Sophocles

-A fresh perspective on this Sophocles classic, the production will be developed in collaboration with Prison Performing Arts.
+A fresh perspective on this Sophocles classic workshopped in collaboration with Prison Performing Arts.
 Exploring themes of fidelity, citizenship and civil disobedience, we see the struggles and consequences these characters encounter as a result of their choices.
 Directed by Lucy Cashion.

 The Merchant of Venice by William Shakespeare

 November 30 - December 3, 2017 ~ The Marcelle

 A loan in the name of love with perilous terms sets the stage for this tale of romance, deception and courtroom drama.
 Though considered one of the comedies, the play includes some of the most dramatic and memorable moments in all of Shakespeare's works.
 Directed by Gary Barker.